naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

   challenging, to say the least.

-  However, the process of experimentation has allowed me to develop effective strategies for remote work.
+  But, the process of experimentation has allowed me to develop effective strategies for remote work.
 After reflecting on these new strategies, I realized many of the core ideas have already been introduced to the programming community for decades, but for a variety of reasons, they've been